How to Register for a Sales Tax Permit in Illinois

 - Employee information

-How much does a sales tax permit cost in Illinois?
+How much is a sales tax permit in Illinois?

 There is no cost for a sales tax permit in Illinois.